 Please note that the information regarding the programs’ structure as well as the simplified study plan may be subject to change and that these are no legally binding.
 Only the official regulations and study plans are binding.

 Candidates must have a Bachelor’s degree in environmental engineering or related areas.
 Students with knowledge of geographical information systems are particularly encouraged to apply.

-Teaching Language: French and English.
+English and French.
 It is possible to complete this program in English entirely.